A Christmas Memory: Television

 The story has also been adapted as part of Short Story Anthology, a 16-part series available from Children's Television International.
 "A Christmas Memory" comprises episodes 11 and 12 of the series.

 Recordings

 For the live-audience Selected Shorts series, broadcast nationally on NPR stations, actor John Shea recorded "A Christmas Memory" in the late 1990s.
-Shea's sensitive reading was anthologized and sold on cassette, and the anthology, Selected Shorts, Vol. XII, was the winner of AudioFile Magazine's Earphones Award in 1999.
+Shea's sensitive reading was anthologized and sold on cassette, and the anthology, Selected Shorts, Vol. XII, was the winner of AudioFile Magazines Earphones Award in 1999.

 A CD of the story read by Celeste Holm is included in Knopf/Random House's 50th Anniversary 2006 printing of the book.

 Truman Capote's own reading of "A Christmas Memory" was recorded in 1959 and issued on LP."A Christmas Memory" read by Truman Capote An abridged version of the 1959 LP was featured on the NPR radio program This American Life in 2003.
 Capote was also recorded in 1976 reading the story to a live audience at the University of North Dakota Writers Conference.